Have you ever wondered how to build a website like Airbnb? Well, technically it’s also an app (and we’ll get to that!) but it’s easier than you think.

 Total: from 1,700 hours

 Cost?
-Depends on the core feature list, from around $85 000 - if you choose the right people!
+It depends on the core feature list, from around $85 000 - if you choose the right people!

 Please also note that this is the number of hours, not people.
 Hiring additional people may get the work done faster (although there is a limit to how many people should be on a project - too many cooks do, in fact, spoil the broth!) but it doesn’t make it cheaper.